 PHP Arithmetic Assignment Operators

 Numeric data undergoes mathematical operations through the utilization of arithmetic operators.
-PHP arithmetic assignment operators perform arithmetic operations.
-The arithmetic assignment operators are:
+In PHP, this is where arithmetic assignment operators come into play, employed to perform these operations.
+The arithmetic assignment operators include:

 <?php